 Create the pop-up form

-Once you create your blank pop-up form you can work your way through the various settings designed to build your form exactly how you want in a logical and flowing way.
+Once you create your blank pop-up form you can work your way through the various settings.
+These allow you to design and build your form exactly how you want in a logical and flowing way.
 You will have control over these elements:

 - One of 4 pre-set layouts with optional images, and the page position you wish the pop-up/alert bar to appear.